chriskaschner/Udacity_ML_Nanodegree/Project 5 - Brand Recognition/Report/project_report.md

    Importantly I also wanted to differentiate between the brands of interest and other shoes/ brands.
 I.E. I didn't want to categorize everything as either Nike or Altra, but rather be able to know that an image did not contain one of the logos I was tracking.
 To implement, I added a third image category title "neither" comprised of a random selection of images that represented anythings that was not a Nike or Altra item.

 ##### Additional images
-  The most straightforaward way to improve results from a neural network is to [increase the amount of data](http://matroid.com/scaledml/slides/jeff.pdf) being used to train that network.
+  The most straightforward way to improve results from a neural network is to [increase the amount of data](http://matroid.com/scaledml/slides/jeff.pdf) being used to train that network.
 The second dataset was added to increase the number of images in the training pool.

 ##### Hyperparameter Search
   Once my initial network was functioning there are a number of different hyperparamters available that can be varied to potentially improve model performance.
 They include: